bbauska/BI-JS-for-webdev/README.md

 allow you to execute JavaScript code outside of a web browser, for example, to build server side applications or command line tools.

-So once you have these tools set up, you can start writing and running JavaScript code in your code editor and test it on your web browser or JavaScript engine.
+Once you have these tools set up, you can start writing and running JavaScript code in your code editor and test it on your web browser or JavaScript engine.
 So this is all for this lesson.
 In the next lesson, we will write our very first JavaScript program.
 See you in the next